element39/yttria/docs/SYNTAX.md

 bool // boolean, hard alias to i1

-string // utf8 string constant
+cstr // utf8 string constant
-String // mutable heap string (hard alias to i8[]) char // single utf8 character
+string // mutable heap string (hard alias to i8[]) char // single utf8 character

 null // null value (yttria is an expressive language, so null is still a value)
+// notice how there is there is no void type, null is used instead for consistency

 // composite types
 ...